cmap/psp/README.md

   1. First, you must clone this repository into a local directory on your computer.
 For example, I cloned the repository in the directory `/Users/lev/code/proteomics-signature-pipeline`.
 If you need more information about cloning, go to this page provided by Github: https://help.github.com/articles/cloning-a-repository/.

   2. To manage our Python environment, we'll use a program called conda.
 Download conda from the following website: http://conda.pydata.org/miniconda.html.
-Miniconda or Anaconda will do, but I'd recommend Miniconda because it's more lightweight.
+Miniconda or Anaconda will do, but we recommend Miniconda because it's more lightweight.

   3. Now, we will continue with the setup using the command line, so open the terminal or command prompt.